 Cost includes expenditure that is directly attributable to the acquisition of the asset.
-The cost of self-constructed assets includes the cost of materials and direct labour, any other costs directly attributable to bringing the asset to a working condition for its intended use, and the costs of dismantling and removing the items and restoring the site on which they are located.
+The cost of the Group's self-constructed assets includes the cost of materials and direct labour, any other costs directly attributable to bringing the asset to a working condition for its intended use, and the costs of dismantling and removing the items and restoring the site on which they are located.
 Borrowing costs related to qualifying assets are capitalised.

-When parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items of property, plant and equipment.
+When components of property, plant and equipment have different useful lives, they are accounted for as separate items of property, plant and equipment.

-The cost of replacing part of an item of property, plant and equipment is recognised in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Company and its cost can be measured reliably.
-The net book value of the replaced part is derecognised.
+The cost of replacing component of property, plant and equipment is capitalised only if it is probable that the future economic benefits embodied within the component will flow to the Group and its cost can be measured reliably.
+The carrying amount of the replaced component is derecognized.
 The costs of the day-to-day servicing of property, plant and equipment are recognised in profit or loss as incurred.